nickku1223/Amazon_Vine_Analysis/README.md

 # Purpose of this project:
-To use PySpark, PostgresSQL, Pandas and, AWS service to determine if the reviews for the Health Personal Care category have any bias between vine (paid) program and non-vine program.
+To use PySpark, PostgresSQL, Pandas, and AWS service to determine if the reviews for the Health Personal Care category have any bias between vine (paid) program and non-vine program.

 # Result
 - How many Vine reviews and non-Vine reviews were there?

 ![Vine review](Images/vine_program_review_counts.png)

-There are 497 reviews are from the Vine program.
+There are 497 reviews from the Vine program.

 ![Non-vine review](Images/non_vine_program_review_counts.png)

-There are 120,825 reviews are from the non-Vine program.
+There are 120,825 reviews from the non-Vine program.

 - How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?